-2. Disable MIDI inputs for controllers that only receive MIDI data.
+3. Disable MIDI inputs for controllers that only receive MIDI data.

 Perhaps you have a sound module that never sends MIDI data, or a sound module that sends MIDI data that you don't need.
 It's best to remove that module as a source of MIDI data.
-You could do this by removing the MIDI cable that connects the DIN input jack on mio2 to the sound module's DIN output jack.
-Another way to do this is to go to the MIDI Info Page in iConfig and uncheck the "input enable" box.
+The easiest way to do that is to go to the MIDI Info Page in iConfig and uncheck the "input enable" box.
+If you have MIDI controllers on the USB host jack that need to send MIDI data of some kind then don't uncheck the "input enable" box.
+These we can optimize in a different way (explained later).

-3. Remove MIDI routes that are not necessary.
+4. Remove MIDI routes that are not necessary.